ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

   RG_APP: rg-iac-aca-petclinic-mic-srv # RG where to deploy the other Azure services: ACA, ACA Env., MySQL, etc.
 ```

-Once you commit, then push your code update to your repo, it will trigger a Maven build which you need to can CANCELL from https://github.com/USERNAME/aca-java-petclinic-mic-srv/actions/workflows/maven-build.yml the first time you trigger the workflow
+Once you commit, then push your code update to your repo, it will trigger a Maven build which you need to can CANCELL from https://github.com/USERNAME/aca-java-petclinic-mic-srv/actions/workflows/maven-build.yml the first time you trigger the workflow, anyway it will fail because the ACR does not exist yet and the docker build will fail to push the Images.

 Note: the GH Hosted Runner / [Ubuntu latest image has already Azure CLI installed](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md#cli-tools)